apankrat/esxi-vm-backup/README.md

-Enabling **local** compression during the transfer slows things down **dramatically**, e.g. `scp -C` or `tar -z... | ssh` or `tar | ssh -C ...`
+Enabling **local** compression during the transfer slows things down **dramatically**, e.g. `scp -C` or `tar -z... | ssh` or `tar | ssh -C ...` will cause the run-time to double or triple.

-Enabling **remote** compression, post-transfer slows things down less severly, but still very noticeably.
+Enabling **remote** (post-transfer) compression slows things down less severly, but still very noticeably.

 **Keep in mind** that the only option actually implemented is `tar | ssh`.